 (Note: extinguishers complying to AS1841.2 are not acceptable.)

-- A CAMS approved helmet must be worn.
+- A Motorsport Australia approved helmet must be worn.

 - A competition number, allocated by the organiser, must be displayed on each side of the car.
 A black number 280mm high with 50mm line thickness in “Arial Bold” with a white background on the doors is required.
 A4 photocopies in the rear side windows are acceptable as long as they are readable by the time keepers.

-- Dorian DATA-1 timing transmitters are required for all cars except for the Rookies group and must be fitted for all sessions.
+- Dorian DATA-1 timing transmitters are required for all cars and must be fitted for all sessions.
 Timing transmitters are available for hire or purchase from the organisers if required.

-You need to make sure that your car is mechanically sound and safe, and does not leak oil.
-Additional requirements listed below are a guide (the requirements of CAMS must be adhered to)
+- You need to make sure that your car is mechanically sound and safe, and does not leak oil.
+Additional requirements listed below are a guide (the requirements of Motorsport Australia must be adhered to)

 - A blue triangle with sides 150mm needs to be placed on the body work of the car to indicate the position of the battery (blue contact is fine).

 - A transparent adhesive film must cover all forward facing glass, except windscreen.
 (This usually only applies to glass headlights and indicator lights, pop-up headlights must still be covered.)

 - Each throttle, whether butterfly, slide or other type must be fitted with a return mechanism, which in the event of the throttle linkage becoming detached, in all cases will return the throttle to the closed position.
 (Most modern cars comply with this regulation.)

 - Tow points are mandatory, imported cars usually have them already fitted from where they are tied down on the ships.